rcramu/tracker.doc/content/basics/configuration/index.md

   search = false
 ```

-{{% notice tip %}}
-Assets are based on the `baseurl` of the site.
-So, don't forget to configure yours in the `config.toml` file.
-Absolutely needed for Github pages like http://userid.github.io/project.
-{{% /notice %}}

 ## Style customization

 **Hugo-theme-learn** has been built to be as configurable as possible by defining multiple [partials](https://gohugo.io/templates/partials/)